Is there anything more bucket-list-worthy or iconic than a road trip to see brilliant fall colors?

 Elliot and I only live 3 hours from Detroit, so we just drove all the way from home!

 I'm not going to cover things to do in Detroit in this post, since I want to focus just on the fall road trip here.
 But if you've never been to Detroit before, then I'd recommend tacking on 2-3 additional days at the start or end of your trip to explore this city, too!
+You can use my 3-days in Detroit itinerary to help you plan.

 Day 1: To Mackinac Island